MattePalte/thinking-like-a-developer/INSTALL.md

 In this step, we add records to the mongodb database to let it know that heroku has new experiment sets to show to participants.

-Open and run the following notebook: `notebooks/Uplaod_Available_Experiment_Sets.ipynb`.
+Open and run the following notebook top to bottom: `notebooks/Uplaod_Available_Experiment_Sets.ipynb`.

 # Open the interface